 What to Do on a Weekend When You Are Bored

 It happens again and again that for whatever reason you are locked at home.
 It may be temperatures below minus 40 degrees, a blizzard going thru town, the monsoon, a broken car, prohibition of driving due to an oil crisis like in the 70s or for reduction of emissions due to extremely high ozone or PM2.5 (particular matter of 2.5 µm or less in diameter) concentrations, the bird flue, cholera, or COVID-19.
 You are locked at home or locked in shelter.
 Since the same is true for your friends and family members not living in the same home, they can’t or you can’t entertain yourself in one place.
 This post provides 101 ideas how to kill time while having fun.

 When you love fashion

 - Clean out your closet and re-organizes it into a wardrobe that suits your lifestyle.
-Get rid of everthing that you don’t like or that doesn’t fit anymore or is old-fashioned.
+Get rid of everything that you don’t like or that doesn’t fit anymore or is old-fashioned.
 This wardrobe makeover for fit, trends and style gives you not only a better working wardrobe, but also the feeling of having achieved something.
 Dressing for work and the weekend becomes more fun, especially for the latter.
-You won’t be insented to wear old fashioned, non-fitting clothes at home, just because they are still intact and nobody sees them.
+You won’t be incented to wear old fashioned, non-fitting clothes at home, just because they are still intact and nobody sees them.

 - Do some online window shopping and create your dream wardrobe in the cart.
 Just don’t hit checkout in the end.
 Your credit card and budget probably won’t handle it well.
 A safer way is to create a create a section in your name on my Dream Wardrobes Pinterest board and pin the pieces there.
 To get an invite signup here and click Member of Dream Wardrobe Pinterest board.